Dynamic Element Masking & UI Stability

 WebGL Context Preservation

 By default, WebGL canvases clear their buffers after each frame.
-To capture accurate screenshots, enable preserveDrawingBuffer during context initialization:
+Enable preserveDrawingBuffer during context initialization to capture accurate screenshots:

 const gl = canvas.getContext('webgl', { preserveDrawingBuffer: true });

-Note that this flag impacts rendering performance and should only be enabled in test environments or via conditional compilation.
+This flag impacts rendering performance and should only be enabled in test environments.

 Anti-Aliasing and Subpixel Rendering